hmlongco/Factory/README.md

 ```
 Now any view model or service that needs an instance of an authenticated user will receive one.

+Note that Factory is *thread-safe.* Registrations and resolutions lock and unlock the containers and caches as needed.

-Important:  *Calling register also removes any cached dependency from its associated scope.* This ensures that any new dependency injection request performed from that point on will always get the most recently defined instance of an object.
+Also note that calling register also *removes any cached dependency from its associated scope.* This ensures that any new dependency injection request performed from that point on will always get the most recently defined instance of an object.

 ## Custom Containers